Glycemic Index of Tahin

 What is the glycemic index of Tahin?

-Tahin has a glycemic index (GI) of 40, which is classified as low GI.
-As a low GI food, Tahin provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Tahin has a glycemic index of 40, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Tahin?